What is Resistance To Change?

 Individuals or employees are opposed to changes because of their personal perceptions, personalities, and needs.
 To each individual, the resistance reasons would be different.
 However, the common reasons for individual resistance are mentioned below:

-- Fear of Unknown – At first employees resist change because they are unknown of what the change will bring.
+- Fear of Unknown – At first employees resist change because they are unaware of what the change will bring.

 - Habit – Employees are habituated to their previous or existing working system and do not feel comfortable while changing it.